-It seems to sneak up on us every year.
-Suddenly we look up and for many, the thermometer is hitting triple digits.
+It seems to sneak up on us every year, and yes, it was just a few weeks ago when I was in the midst of a rare arctic blast, but suddenly we look up and for many, the thermometer is hitting triple digits.
 For some people, depending on locale, that first 100-degree day is the start of a string of hot days that lasts for months.
 This is a tough time of year for your car, but there are things you can do to help your car get through the summer season.

 An ounce of prevention is worth a pound of cure when it comes to getting your car ready for summer.
 If you have never had the pleasure of breaking down on the side of the road when itís over 100 degrees outside, let me tell you it is not pleasant or safe.
 Doing the things I outlined for you could prevent that.